HyperspaceMadness/Mega_Bezel/README.md

   - **0 - Off**
   - **1 - Normal Blending**
   - **2 - Additive Blending** - Added on as added with a projector
-  - **3 - Multiply Blending** - Image is applied by darkening the under layer
+  - **3 - Multiply Blending** -  is applied by darkening the under layer

 - **Width**
   - Thickness of the bezel on the sides of the tube, default is 125